Our history

 Today.
 Since its inception, Forbidden Stories has won numerous awards, including the prestigious European Press Prize and the George Polk Award.
 It has also been recognized by some of the world’s most threatened journalists as being of public utility in guaranteeing access to information.
 In the words of 2021 Nobel Peace Prize laureate Maria Ressa: “If you stop the story today, it will come back tomorrow.”

-Forbidden Stories has succeeded in rallying people around its mission, and its network now comprises over 150 investigative journalists and 90 media outlets, including The Washington Post, The Guardian, and Le Monde, among many others.
-Forbidden Stories also coordinates the SafeBox Network with the support of over a dozen local organizations.
-The organization currently has a staff of 22 people.
+Forbidden Stories has succeeded in rallying people around its mission, and its network now comprises over 300 investigative journalists and 110 media outlets, including The Washington Post, The Guardian, and Le Monde, among many others.
+Our SafeBox Network includes more than 170 journalists from over 30 countries, who regularly secure their sensitive information by sharing it with Forbidden Stories.
+The organization currently has a staff of 25 people.

 Support us so that we can continue investigating